pavelhoral/wrensec-docs/Java-Style-Guide.md

 #### 5.2.4 Constant names
 Constant names must use `CONSTANT_CASE`: all uppercase letters, with each word separated from the next by a single underscore.
 But what _is_ a constant, exactly?

-Constants are static final fields whose contents are deeply immutable and whose methods have no detectable side effects.
+Constants should be `static final` fields whose contents are deeply immutable and whose methods have no detectable side effects.
 This includes primitives, Strings, immutable types, and immutable collections of immutable types.
 If any of the instance's observable state can change, it is not a constant.
 Merely _intending_ to never mutate the object is not enough.
 Examples:

 ```Java
 // Constants